dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 If Rick prefers a specific methodology then everybody has to use that methodology, the same applies to design approach, programming language, everything.
-Other employees have to listen to the Prima donna.
+Other employees have to listen to the Prima Donna.

 One reason for this to happen is that at some point back in time Rick built something that somehow worked, or was the only one remaining in the same